w3stling/exchange_calendars/README.md

 ## Frequently Asked Questions

+### Why is `<holiday>` missing for `<calendar>`?

+`trading_calendar` holidays are **all** user contributed.
+If a calendar you care about is missing a holiday, please open a PR.

-### Why are open times one minute late?
+### What times are considered open and closed?

-Due to its historical use in the [Zipline](https://github.com/quantopian/zipline) backtesting system, `trading_calendars` will only indicate a market is open upon the completion of the first minute bar in a day.
-Zipline uses minute bars labeled with the end of the bar, e.g. 9:31AM for 9:30-9:31AM.
-As an example, on a regular trading day for NYSE:
+`trading_calendars` attempts to be broadly useful and thus maps to "intuitive" exchange open/closings, rather than the technically true ones.
+This may hide some technical aspects of the exchange (for example: auction durations).

+In general, the all times within the closed set `[open_time, close_time]` are treated as open.

+On a regular trading day for NYSE (open 9:30 AM to 4:00 PM EST):

-- 9:30:00 is treated as closed.
+- 9:29:59 is treated as closed.
-- 9:30:01 is treated as closed.
+- 9:30:00 is the first time treated as open.
-- 9:31:00 is the first time treated as open.
+- 9:30:01 is treated as open.
 - 16:00:00 is treated as open
 - 16:00:01 is treated as closed

-This may change in the future.
+On a regular trading day for XHKG (open 9:30 AM to 12:00 PM, 1:00 PM to 4:00 PM HKT)

+- 9:29:59 is treated as closed.
+- 9:30:00 is the first time treated as open.
+- 9:30:01 is treated as open.
+- 12:00:00 is treated as open
+- 12:00:01 is treated as closed
+- 12:59:59 is treated as closed
+- 13:00:00 is treated as open
+- 16:00:00 is treated as open
+- 16:00:01 is treated as closed

+Similar logic applies to exchanges with lunchbreaks.

 ## Calendar Support